Violence surges in Yemen after coronavirus truce expires

 Violence has surged between the Western-backed alliance and the Houthi group after a six-week ceasefire prompted by the coronavirus pandemic expired last month.
 A coalition statement said the missile was launched towards the southern region of Najran.
 It earlier said that it had destroyed several armed drones fired towards the southern city of Khamis Mushait late on Monday.

-A Houthi military spokesman said in a Twitter post that the Khamis Mushait attack was in response to coalition airstrikes.
+A Houthi military spokesman said in a Twitter post that the Khamis Mushait attack was in response to coalition air strikes.
 There was no immediate confirmation of the missile attack.
-On Monday, the Houthi health minister said in a Twitter post that a coalition airstrike killed 13 people, including four children, in Saada province.
-A coalition spokesman did not immediately respond to a Reuters' request for comment.
+On Monday, the Houthi health minister said in a Twitter post that a coalition air strike killed 13 people, including four children, in Saada province.
+The spokesman for the military alliance, Colonel Turki al-Malki, said the accusation was being investigated but that the coalition had not heard the allegation from any other "trusted party".

 In the Houthi-held capital Sanaa on Tuesday, several residents said coalition warplanes struck military sites south and west of the city.
-The coalition later said it had carried out heavy airstrikes on Houthi targets in Sanaa and neighboring Omran provinces, Saudi state-run Ekhbariya news reported from a coalition statement, without further details.
+The coalition later said it had carried out heavy air strikes on Houthi targets in Sanaa and neighbouring Omran provinces, Saudi state-run Ekhbariya news reported from a coalition statement, without giving further details.

 ALSO READ